BruceWen98/brucewen98.github.io/_pages/about.md

   - /about.html
 ---

 I recently graduated summa cum laude from the University of Chicago in June 2023, with a Bachelor's degree in Economics and Joint Master's degree in Computer Science.
-I am a member of Phi Beta Kappa and was chosen as a Student Marshal, the highest honor for undergrads at UChicago.
+I am a member of Phi Beta Kappa and was chosen as a Student Marshal.

 My academic interests are in Econometrics and Industrial Organization.